-With that established, for a condition where the utility opens all three phases to a system segment of its EPS to clear a phase-to-ground fault and the DG remains connected to the islanded segment of the EPS for a period of time, phase-neutral voltages on the un-faulted phases will rise to near phase-to-phase values.
-To mitigate this issue, the DG owner must install a ground bank transformer [zig-zag or wye (utility side) - delta (floated)] at (near) the point where the generation is connected; a 750kVA, 5.5%Z ground bank was utilized during this feasibility study.
+- 4. Due to the step-up transformer configuration being wye-wye, the DNCP EPS will not be effectively grounded when an up-line device opens to clear a fault and the DG remains connected to the islanded segment for a period of time.
+To maintain an effectively grounded system, the DG owner must install a ground bank transformer [zig-zag or wye (utility side) - delta (floated)] at (near) the point where the generation is connected.
 It will be the responsibility of the DG owner's engineering/technical representatives to select and apply the properly sized ground bank.
 While DNCP may recommend a range for the fault current or base impedance of the ground bank, DNCP will not size the equipment for the DG owner.
 DNCP will only review the selected equipment and grant approval of the design from our perspective.
-Additionally, it is important that the details of the proposed grounding bank be provided to DNCP as soon as possible for review due to both the importance of maintaining an effectively grounded EPS and providing appropriate coordination of protective relaying for ground faults.
-The objective is to obtain a balance of the ground fault current such that effective grounding is maintained on the utility $(R_0/X_1 \le 1 \text{ and } X_0/X_1 \le 3)$ without adversely impacting ground fault protection and coordination (IEEE 1547 [2003] -

-Section 4.1.2).
-This design will pass enough zero sequence current to keep the circuitry effectively grounded in all cases; but not introduce so much zero sequence current that coordination (pick-up, time, and reach) cannot be successfully achieved.
+Details of the proposed grounding bank must be provided to DNCP as soon as possible for review due to both the importance of maintaining an effectively grounded EPS and providing appropriate coordination of protective relaying for ground faults.
+The objective is to obtain a balance of the ground fault current such that effective grounding is maintained on the utility $(R_0/X_1 \le 1 \text{ and } X_0/X_1 \le 3)$ without adversely impacting ground fault protection and coordination (IEEE 1547 [2003] -Section 4.1.2).
+This design will pass enough zero sequence current to keep the circuit effectively grounded in all cases; but not introduce so much zero sequence current that coordination (pick-up, time, and reach) cannot be successfully achieved.
+Provisions shall be made for the application of a Neutral Grounding Resistor (NGR) sized in a manner to maintain DNCP's effective grounded system.
+DNCP may require the H0 bushing-to-ground impedance (resistance) on the ground bank to limit zero sequence current.
 It should be noted by the DG owner's Engineering/Technical representative that if a ground bank installation is utilized, the Protection and Control scheme design must remove/prevent the connection of all/any inverters with the DNCP EPS at ALL times when the ground bank is off-line (not in service), for any reason.

-- 5. The following substation upgrades will be required: - a.
+As a general starting point, DNCP recommends a ground bank size of 2,000kVA and 5.5 percent impedance for this proposed solar facility. - 5.
+Station upgrades listed below are required: - a.
 Add the DG relay panel with the $3E_0/3V_0$ functionality. - b.
-Use the 115 kV Bus #1 P1P1 to serve as an input to the DG panel relay to trip 81502 for a 3E0/3V0 event to clear all potential sources to a fault. - c.
-Add a PT to the distribution line (like a Dead Line Recloser PT) and use in conjunction with the 13.2 kV Bus PTs to allow circuit breaker 81502, after a $3E_0/3V_0$ Trip, to reclose for the condition of a Hot 13.2 kV bus and a dead distribution line (requiring circuit relay upgrades). - d.
-Wire 86/T2 and 86/B4-5 and 86/T2BU lockout relays to trip and prevent reclosing of breaker 81502.
+Add 230kV three phase, line couplers to Line 2012 to serve as an input to the DG panel relay to trip 38152 for a $3E_0/3V_0$ event to clear all potential sources to a fault.

+- c.
+Add a PT to the distribution line (like a Dead Line Reclosing PT) and use in conjunction with the 34.5kV Bus PTs to allow circuit breaker 38152, after a 3E0/3V0 Trip, to reclose for the condition of a Hot 34.5kV bus and a dead distribution line (requiring circuit relay logic upgrades). - d.
+Wire 86T1BU, 86T1, and 86B1 lockout relays to trip and prevent reclosing of breaker 38152.